-"Domestic partner" shall mean any person who has a currently registered domestic partnership with a governmental body pursuant to State or local law authorizing such registration.
+25 "Domestic partner" shall mean any person who has a currently registered domestic 26 partnership with a governmental body pursuant to state or local law authorizing such registration.

-"Employee" means an individual drawing a salary or wages from the City, whether elected or not; any non-compensated individual performing personal services for the City or any department, commission, council, board, or any other entity established by the City; and any non-compensated individual serving as an elected official of the City.
+27 "Employee" means an individual drawing a salary or wages from the city, whether elected 28 or not; any non-compensated individual performing personal services for the city or any department, commission, council, board, or any other entity established by the city; and any non compensated individual serving as an elected official of the city.

-"Facility" means any plant, building, structure, ground facility, utility system, real property, streets and highways, or other Public Project improvement.
+3 "Facility" means any plant, building, structure, ground facility, utility system, real property, 4 streets and highways, or other public project improvement.

-"Field Order" means an administrative change to the scope of a Contract for a Public Project when a line item allowance for Field Orders has been included in the Bid.
+5 "Field order" means an administrative change to the scope of a contract for a public project 6 when a line item allowance for field orders has been included in the bid.

-"Force Account" means Services performed by, or Public Projects constructed by, Employees.
+7 "Force account" means services performed by, or public projects constructed by, 8 employees.

-"General Services" means the furnishing of labor, time, or effort by a Contractor for non-Professional Services as the City may, from time to time, find necessary and proper for the functioning of the City.
+9 "General services" means the furnishing of labor, time, or effort by a contractor for non10 professional services as the city may, from time to time, find necessary and proper for the 11 functioning of the city.

-"Invitation for Bids" (IFB) means all documents, whether attached or incorporated by reference, utilized for soliciting Bids for Services, including Maintenance Work, or for construction of Public Projects, and may also mean a Notice Inviting Bids (NIB).
+"Invitation for bids" (IFB) means all documents, whether attached or incorporated by reference, utilized for soliciting bids for services, including maintenance work, or for construction of public projects.

-"Legal Services" means professional expert and consultant services in connection with existing and anticipated litigation and/or claim defense or prosecution, and other such related matters, including, but not limited to, expert witnesses, arbitrators, mediators, court transcripts court reporters, process servers, private investigators, court filing and messenger services and other legal support services, all as may be required by and through the City Attorney at the direction of the city council.
+15 "Legal services" means professional expert and consultant services in connection with 16 existing and anticipated litigation and/or claim defense or prosecution, and other such related 17 matters, including, but not limited to, expert witnesses, arbitrators, mediators, court transcripts court 18 reporters, process servers, private investigators, court filing and messenger services and other legal 19 support services, all as may be required by and through the City Attorney at the direction of the 20 City Council.

-"Maintenance Work" has the same meaning as contained in Public Contract Code section 22002, as amended.
+21 "Maintenance work" has the same meaning as contained in Public Contract Code section 22 22002, as amended.

-"National Origin" shall mean place of origin, immigration status, cultural or linguistic characteristics, or ethnicity.
+23 "National origin" shall mean place of origin, immigration status, cultural or linguistic 24 characteristics, or ethnicity.

-"Procurement" means the buying, purchasing, renting, leasing, or otherwise acquiring of any Supplies, Services, or for construction of Public Projects.
-It also includes all functions that pertain to the obtaining of any Supplies, Services, or for construction of Public Projects, including description of requirements, selection, and solicitation of sources, preparation and award of Contract, and all phases of Contract administration.
+25 "Procurement" means the buying, purchasing, renting, leasing, or otherwise acquiring of 26 any supplies, services, or for construction of public projects.
+It also includes all functions that 27 pertain to the obtaining of any supplies, services, or for construction of public projects, including 28 description of requirements, selection, and solicitation of sources, preparation and award of

+1 contract, and all phases of contract administration.

-"Professional Services" means services provided by a person or Business engaged in a profession based on a generally recognized special knowledge, skill, license, and/or certification to perform the work.
+"Professional services" means services provided by a person or business engaged in a profession based on a generally recognized special knowledge, skill, license, and/or certification to perform the work.
 This includes the services of architectural, landscape architectural, engineering, environmental, land surveying, appraisal, construction project management, financial or other professional services, including but not limited to those defined by Government Code sections 4525 and 4526 as professional services.

-"Property" means real or personal property assets.
+"Property" means personal property assets.

-"Proposal" means either: (1) an offer submitted by a Bidder in response to a Request for Proposals (RFP), where selection for award is based on criteria specified in the RFP documents; or (2) a Bid submitted in response to an Invitation for Bids (IFB) or Notice Inviting Bids (NIB) pursuant to a RFQ/RFP Process.
-All elements of a Bidder's proposal are subject to negotiations.
+9 "Proposal" means either: (1) an offer submitted by a bidder in response to a request for 10 proposals (RFP), where selection for award is based on criteria specified in the RFP documents; or 11 (2) a bid submitted in response to an invitation for bids (IFB) pursuant to a RFQ/RFP process.
+All 12 elements of a bidder's proposal are subject to negotiations.

-"Public Entity" means a governmental entity such as a country, state, city, district, county or any other organization created by the state as a separate legal public entity.
+13 "Public entity" means a governmental entity such as a country, state, city, district, county 14 or any other organization created by the state as a separate legal public entity.

-"Public Project" has the same meaning as contained in Public Contract Code section 22002, as amended, which defines a "Public Project" as:
+15 "Public project" has the same meaning as contained in Public Contract Code section 22002, 16 as amended, which defines a "public project" as: